Manage Identities and Authorization Policies

 • When an employee leaves the organization, disable access to the tenancy by deleting the user immediately.

-• Enforce rotation of the user password and API keys every 90 days or less.
+• Enforce rotation of the user password, API keys, and and all authentication-related user capabilities, every 90 days or less.

 • Ensure that Identity and Access Management (IAM) credentials are not hard-coded in any of your software or operations documentation.